Miki-Riki/ai-short-video-generator/README.md

-Certainly!
-Here's a **README.md** template for your project, **AI Short Video Generator**.
-It includes environment variables, usage instructions, and other relevant details based on the information you've provided.

----

 # AI Short Video Generator

 A platform designed to generate AI-powered short videos with subtitles and audio.
 This project utilizes various APIs for video generation, captioning, and integration with AI technologies like **Gemini**, **Clerk**, and **Appwrite**.